 If you receive a Parental Leave Pay overpayment, you'll have to repay the money.

-You may be overpaid Parental Leave Pay because your circumstances changed.
-This could happen, for example, if you returned to work before the end of your Paid Parental Leave period and were no longer entitled to receive the payments but we weren’t notified.
+You may be overpaid Parental Leave Pay (PLP) because your circumstances changed.
+This could happen, for example, if you returned to work before the end of your PLP period.
+Also if you were no longer entitled to receive the payments but we weren’t notified.

-When we become aware that you have been overpaid, we’ll send you an Account Payable notice advising you of the amount of overpayment.
+When we know that you've been overpaid, we’ll send you an Account Payable notice advising you of the amount of overpayment.
 You’ll have to repay that amount using one of the repayment options included in the notice.
 You may want to contact us to discuss repayment options or your review and appeal rights.

 Getting a refund of PAYG withholdings when an overpayment occurs